-2.24.2 Regional Plans
+2.24.2.2 REGIONAL PLANS

-ARB sets regional targets for California's 18 MPOs to use in their Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) to plan future projects that will cumulatively achieve GHG reduction goals.
+As required by The Sustainable Communities and Climate Protection Act of 2008, ARB sets regional GHG targets for California's 18 MPOs to achieve through planning future projects that will cumulatively achieve those goals, and reporting how they will be met in the RTP/SCS.
 Targets are set at a percent reduction of passenger vehicle GHG emissions per person from 2005 levels.
 The MTC is the MPO and regional transportation planning agency for the project region, for which ARB has established GHG reduction targets of 10 percent by 2020 and 19 percent by 2035.